Parthenium weed (Parthenium hysterophorus) is a State prohibited weed.

 If you think you may have seen parthenium weed, please contact us by:

 Please do not attempt to treat or dispose of this weed yourself.
 We will treat, remove and dispose of parthenium weed safely, at no cost to the land owner.

 Parthenium weed originates from parts of North and South America.
 It was first discovered in Queensland in 1955 and was thought to be introduced via contaminated machinery during World War Two.

 It invades disturbed land such as roadsides, stockyards and overgrazed pastures.
 It has the potential to infest the semi-arid regions of northern Victoria.

-Each plant can germinate, grow and set seed within four weeks, resulting in multiple germinations in one year.
+Each plant can germinate, grow and set seed within 4 weeks, resulting in multiple germinations in 1 year.
 One plant can produce up to 20,000 seeds per year.
-It produces chemicals which inhibit the growth of other plants.

-Leaves are grey-green, deeply divided, 5–20 cm in length and covered in fine hairs.
+Leaves are grey-green, deeply divided, 5 to 20cm in length and covered in fine hairs.
 The leaves are initially in a flat rosette.
 Mature stems have distinct grooves along them and are covered in fine hairs.

 Flowers are creamy-white, star-shaped and 4mm across.
 They are in open branched clusters above the foliage.
 Flowering can occur all year round in favourable conditions, but usually in summer.